- Press Contact

 - 03000 585018

-Ten men and two women have been arrested as part of an ongoing investigation by HM Revenue and Customs (HMRC) into a suspected multi-million pound tax and money laundering fraud.
+Two men from County Armagh and one from the Netherlands have been arrested as part of an international investigation by HM Revenue and Customs (HMRC) and Dutch Customs (FIOD) into suspected money laundering and tobacco smuggling frauds.

 HMRC is responsible for making sure that the money is available to fund the UK’s public services and for helping families and individuals with targeted financial support.